Understanding Form DD-214

 3. Military Job Specialty

 The DD-214 has a section that lists your military job specialty, also known as your military occupational specialty (MOS).
-Each MOS you were qualified for is listed, along with how much time you spent in that MOS.
+Each MOS you were qualified for and how much time you spent in that MOS is listed.
 Veterans use the DD-214 to qualify as experience as they search for civilian employment or education.
 If the veteran decides to reenlist in the future, the DD-214 can assign them in the same MOS.

 4. Military Education